CREATE A PERFECT ONE WEEK IN SWITZERLAND ITINERARY

 Day 6 and 7 in Switzerland

-Here are some more ideas on how to spend a week in Switzerland.
+Here are some more ideas on how to spend the last two days in the country.

-Zermatt is a very well-known winter destination and popular for winter sports lovers, but it is actually lovely to visit year round and so you have to add it to your 7 days in Switzerland trip.
+Zermatt is a very well-known winter destination and popular for winter sports lovers, but it is actually lovely to visit year-round, and so you have to add it to your 7 days on Switzerland trip.

-While the town is small and the fast travelers could probably be done exploring in one day (without doing any winter sports activities), it is a bit trickier to get there, and also time consuming, so you should plan in about two days.
+While the town is small and the fast travelers could probably be done exploring in one day (without doing any winter sports activities), it is a bit trickier to get there and time-consuming, so you should plan in about two days.

 The town itself is perfect for nice strolls along the Vispa River, luxury watch shopping, and enjoying the car-free town (only electric cars and buses are allowed) – always with the Matterhorn Mountain in front of you!